microsoftgraph/dataconnect-solutions/solutions/projectstaffing/docs/user_guide.md

 ### Adding members to the team

-To add an employee to the team hover over the wanted employee from the list of employees, a plus button will appear in the right side of the employee description, click the plus button.
+To add an employee to the team, hover over the wanted employee from the list of employees.
+A plus button will appear on the right side of the employee record.
+Click the plus button.

 ![Add team member](./imgs/add_team_member.png)

 ### Removing members from the team

-To remove an employee from the team hover over the wanted employee from the list of team members, a button maked with `x` will appear in the right side of the employee description, click the button.
+To remove an employee from the team, hover over the wanted employee from the list of team members.
+A button marked with `x` will appear on the right side of the employee description.
+Click the button.

 ![Remove team member](./imgs/remove_team_member.png)

 ### Exporting team members

 The team members can be exported into an excel or csv file.
-In order to do this, the user has to click the Export button at the bottom of the team mebers list, a pop-up will appear from where the name and format of the file can be configured, as shown in the image below.
+In order to do this, the user has to click the Export button at the bottom of the team members list.
+A pop-up will appear from where the name and format of the file can be configured, as shown in the image below.

 ![Export team members](./imgs/export_team.png)